Mark Robinson is a writer, researcher, facilitator, strategist, coach, editor, and never bored.

-Mark Robinson founded Thinking Practice when he left Arts Council England in 2010.
-He is the author of the influential paper Making Adaptive Resilience Real, and of The Role of Diversity in Building Adaptive Resilience (with Tony Nwachukwu).
-Since 2010 he has worked with more than 40 organisations in the UK, Ireland, Canada, South Africa and Australia.
+Mark founded Thinking Practice when he left Arts Council England in 2010.
+Since 2010 he has worked with more than 100 organisations in the UK, Ireland, Canada, South Africa and Australia.
 He was born and brought up in Preston, Lancashire and has lived for more than 26 years in the parish of Preston-on-Tees in Eaglescliffe, Stockton-on-Tees.